Toys for Birds

 What types of toys are ideal for birds?

-There are puzzle toys available that challenge the bird to figure out a problem, such as how to get the food out or how to open it up.
-Some birds have to be shown how these toys work initially.
-In many cases, it may take your bird hours to get a favorite nut or seed out of a puzzle toy.
+Puzzles or foraging toys challenge the bird to figure out a problem, such as how to open it or how to get food out.
+You may initially have to show your bird how these toys work.
+It may take your bird hours to get a favorite nut or seed out of a puzzle or foraging toy.
+Cockatoos are notorious for figuring out foraging and puzzle toys quickly.

 Stainless steel, natural non-toxic wood, rope, and acrylic make great materials for toys.
-Indestructible toys go against a bird's nature and are boring.
-Birds love to destroy things.
-Appropriate chewable objects include untreated wood blocks, branches, pinecones, rawhide, natural fiber rope, cloth, and soft pine.
+Indestructible toys are boring for birds, as they go against their nature — birds love to destroy things.
+Appropriate chewable objects include untreated wood blocks, cardboard boxes, branches, pinecones, rawhide, natural fiber rope, cloth, and soft pine.

 What types of toys are unsafe for birds?